RedHatInsights/insights-host-inventory/docs/connect_to_k8s_env.md

-# Deploy Host Inventory to a Kubernetes Namespace in Ephemeral Cluster
+# Deploying Host Inventory and Xjoin-search to Kubernetes Namespaces.
-Debugging the Host Inventory API code needs database, kakfa broker, Kafka Zookeeper, Debezium Connector, and xjoin-search.
-Following is a list of high level steps necessary to debug local API code using an Ephemeral namespace.
-The steps are the same for resources running in minikube.
+Debugging Host Inventory code requires a database, kakfa broker, Kafka Zookeeper, Debezium Connector, and xjoin-search.
+These required services are deployed to Ephemeral cluster or Minikube using [Kubernetes operators](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-operator) and [bonfire](https://github.com/RedHatInsights/bonfire).
+Following is a list of high level steps necessary to deploy host-inventory and xjoin-search into an Ephemeral cluster or Minikube.

+## Ephemeral Cluster
 1. Login to Ephemeral cluster.
 2. Reserve a namespace:
     ```bash